dqian3/autobahn-artifact/README.md

 8. Click Create.
 It may take some time for the vpc network to be created.

 ### Create Instance Templates
 We're now ready to create an Instance Template for each region we need, containing the respective hardware configurations we will use.
+We will require a total of 5 instance templates, one for each of the four regions, and one for a control machine.

 We used the following four regsions in our experiments:
 - us-east5